saif-mal1k/Salesforce-Notes/APEX-notes/chapter 4 DML/README.md

 <br/>

 - Each DML statement accepts either a single sObject or a list (or array) of sObjects.
+- List must not contain duplicate sObjects.
 - Operating on a list of sObjects is a more efficient way for processing records.

 <br/>

+## what are governer limits in DML?
+- one by one you can insert only 200 records.
+In one execution of a program.
+- using list you can insert only 1000 records.
+In one execution of a program.

 ### A program that explains it all...